Poehlman House (Syracuse, New York)

 Poehlman House, also known as Poehlman Residence, was designed by Ward Wellington Ward.
 It was added to the National Register of Historic Places in 1997.
+It is currently a private residence.

 It was listed for its Colonial Revival and Arts and Crafts architecture.
 An Arts and Crafts style detail is the use of moon influences in the decorative shutters on the house.
 It is located in the Scottholm Tract Historic District.